Sandra Day O’Connor College of Law policies

 - binding admission contract, if applicable

-- transcripts from each undergraduate and graduate institution attended must be sent to LSAC
+- transcripts from each undergraduate and graduate institution attended (must be sent to LSAC)

-- proof of English proficiency for applicants whose native language is not English, regardless of current residency.
+- proof of English proficiency for applicants whose native language is not English, regardless of current residency

 The application may also include:

-- diversity statement
+- inclusive excellence statement

 Application deadlines:

-- Priority deadline: March 1
+- Priority deadline: February 28, 2024

-- Final deadline: August 1
+- Final deadline: July 31, 2024

 Students should visit the college website for detailed information about the JD application process.